khadile/MVP_BusinessCards/docs/PRD.md

 ## Conclusion

-The IXL Digital Business Card Creator MVP is now complete with a polished, production-ready onboarding flow and card preview system.
-The platform provides a modern, user-friendly experience that differentiates from competitors through superior UX design and IXL branding.
+The ILX Digital Business Card Creator MVP is now complete with a polished, production-ready onboarding flow and card preview system.
+The platform provides a modern, user-friendly experience that differentiates from competitors through superior UX design and ILX branding.

 The foundation is solid for future feature development and scaling to meet growing user demands.